 The student will also be assigned varied tasks and specific mandates by the President of the Human Rights Tribunal as well as by other members of the Tribunal and its legal team.

-Furthermore, he/she will attend the Tribunal’s hearings and participate in the various training activities offered to the judges and assessors of the Tribunal.
+Furthermore, he/she will attend the Tribunal’s hearings and participate in the various internship activities offered to the judges and assessors of the Tribunal.

 The available articling positions are published in November and May on the website of the École du Barreau du Québec at the following address: http://www.ecoledubarreau.qc.ca.
 The articling periods begin in February and August, respectively.